-ORGATEC 2012 – “Smart Working” has arrived“Modern Office & Object” was the organising motto behind the internationally leading office furniture and design trade fair, Orgatec, which took place this year between October 23 and 27 in Cologne.
+ORGATEC 2012 – “Choose the place you need” has arrived“Modern Office & Object” was the organising motto behind the internationally leading office furniture and design trade fair, Orgatec, which took place this year between October 23 and 27 in Cologne.
 More than 600 represented firms provided some 50,000 visitors with a glimpse of new trends in the modern working environment.
 Innovative solutions addressing the themes of communication and interaction were clearly central, along with new and highly interesting suggestions for spaces that foster concentrated, individual work.

 New working environments in theory and practice

 The working world is changing: We are more thoroughly networked and communicate faster, more socially and with more transparency.
 We have become more mobile and are no longer necessarily attached to one specific workspace.
 On top of that, the demands we place on our workspace differ according to the type of worker we are: "Solution workers" spend only a limited amount of time at their own desks.
 They are constantly on the move, meeting customers and communicating digitally; the office is primarily a place for them to drop anchor, for meetings or intensive, concentrated work.
 Ideal office environments must therefore use their floor space efficiently, providing not only zones for communication and collaboration, but also areas that allow for concentration.
 The premise behind the "Smart Working" concept is that employees can freely choose their workspace according to their specific tasks or personal preference.
 The working environment is thus not only a space for dialogue and learning, but also for recreation and rest.